-Our Chiropractors in use treatment involves manual therapy, including manipulation of the spine, other joints, and soft tissues; treatment also includes exercises and health and lifestyle counseling.
-Chiropractic treatment in intended to Chiropractor treatment is intended to relieve serious complications and pain that results from stress, tensions, falls, accidents, and overexertion while limiting or completely eliminating the need for, surgery and hospital stays.
-If you are experiencing spasm, pain, stiffness, decreased range of motion, numbness, headache, tingling or a combination of these symptoms then it is probable that you are suffering from a chiropractic issue and you need to call our office in for an appointment.
+Our Chiropractors in use treatment involves manual therapy, including realignment of the spine, other joints, and soft tissues; treatment also includes exercises and health and lifestyle counseling.
+Chiropractic treatment in intended to Chiropractor treatment is intended to solve spine, other joint issues and pain that results from accidents, falls, stress, tensions, and overexertion while limiting or completely eliminating the need for, surgery and hospital stays.
+If you are experiencing spasm, pain, stiffness, decreased numbness, headache, range of motion, tingling or a combination of these symptoms then it is probable that you have a chiropractic problem and you should call our office in for an appointment.

 I get upset when I think about my car accident in 4 years ago.
+I was driving home from a night out with friends, when I was stuck by a drunk driver.
 It changed my life.
-I was driving home from a night out with friends, when I was stuck by a drunk driver. she came full speed and rear ended me while I was sitting at a stop sign.
-I remember looking back into the rear view mirror as the car was approaching.
+He was driving full speed and rear ended me while I was sitting at a stop sign.
+I remember looking through the rear view mirror as the car was approaching.
 The car wasn't slowing down and I barely had time to react.
-The crash was explosive.
+The impact was explosive.
 I passed out.
 I woke up with the paramedics hovering over me.
-I started to panic, they calmed me down and told me there were no external wounds, and asked me if I felt any pain in my body.
-I let them know that my back was in alot of pain.
-They had me move my legs and toes.
+I started to panic, they calmed me down and told me there were no external wounds, and asked me if I had any pain in my body.
+I let them know that my back was in serious pain.
+They had me move my legs and wiggle my toes.
 I could wiggle them, thank God.

-I was taken to the emergency room and took x-rays of my back, I had a hairline fracture on my tailbone and some of my discs had shifted out of place.
-The doctor suggested a dangerous sergical procedure to fix some of the problems it was either that or medication while it healed.
+I was taken to the emergency room and took x-rays of my back, I had some hairline fractures on my tailbone and some of my discs had shifted out of place.
+The doctor suggested a dangerous sergical procedure to fix some of the problems it was either that or pain medicine while it healed.

-The thought of surgery made me remember my uncle.
+The thought of surgery had me thinking about my uncle.
 He had back problems and had undergone alot of back surgeries.
 He lived from walker to wheelchair for many years.
-It was a scary thought.
-I had a cane to help me around, I felt like an old man and I was only 34!
-It went on like this for two months.
+It was a painful thought.
+I had a cane to help me walk, I felt like an old man and I was only 34!
+It went on like this for a couple of months.
 I couldn't take it any longer.
-I figured surgery had to be better than this.
-I signed up to get my first surgery, and the memory of my uncle kept playing in my head.
-I don't want to be like that.
+I thought sugery would be easier than this.
+I signed up to get my first surgery, and the thought of my uncle kept playing in my head.
+I don't want to live like that.

-I was upset to the point of tears one night after not being able to move without horrible pains shooting down my leg while I layed there.
-The thought of having to be like this anymore was overwhelming.
-A whole bottle of pain killers started to look like an option, I prayed for anything better.
+I was upset to the point of tears one night after not being able to move without horrible pain shooting down my leg while I layed there.
+The thought of having to live like this for the rest of my life was overwhelming.
+A whole bottle of pain killers was looking like an option, I prayed for something else.

 My friend called me that I hadn't talked to in years.
-I mustered up enough energy to talk.
-Daniel wanted to grab some dinner, I told him about my accident and that my back I was hurting too much.
-He was disappointed, but then what he told me was the first glimmer of hope I had heard in a long time.
+I mustered up enough energy to say hello.
+He wanted to grab some dinner, I let him know that my back I was hurting too much.
+He was disappointed, but then what he told me was the first glimps of hope I had heard in a long time.
 He said, You're in luck Ray, My wife is a chiropractor.
 "She'll get you fixed up in no time."
-His tone made me think he didn't not understand how bad my contidion was.
-I tried to tell him that this was past the help of a chiropractor, but he wouldn't listen.
-He set me up an appointment with his wife Shelly the next day.
+His tone made me think he didn't not understand the severity of my condition.
+I tried to tell him that this was beyond the help of a chiropractor, but he wouldn't listen.
+He set me up to meet with his wife Shelly the next day.
 I was intrigued, I never went to chiropractors cause I always relied on medical doctors.
-Now Medical Doctors had failed me and I figured I"d try another method.
+Now They had failed me and I figured I"d try another method.

-I went into Shelly's office and Daniel showed up for moral support.
-Shelly took some X-Rays and did some tests with me.
+I walked into Shelly's office and Daniel showed up for moral support.
+Shelly took a few X-Rays and did some tests with me.
 She had me lay down, and started realigning my back.
-I felt a crunch in my back and it was like a miracle, a weight on my back had.
-I felt it all through my body.
+I felt a pop in my back and it was like a miracle, a weight on my back had.
+I felt it throughout my body.
 I literally had goose bumps.
 When she finished I got up with a grin on my face.
 I could feel something was different...Better.
-I had a long list of questions for Shelly and she answered with a grace and patience like no other.
-She Actually took some time to listen to all my concerns unlike Dr. Joe Schmo who wanted to get the best bang for his buck.
+I had a long list of questions for Shelly which she answered with a grace and patience like no other.
+She Actually took the time to listen to all my concerns unlike Dr. Joe Schmo who wanted to get the best bang for his buck.